ImtiazVision/The-10-Essentials-of-Influence-and-Persuasion/README.md

 ### Seek uncommon commonalities

 > The path to "yes" is paved with commonalities.
 In the early stages of a relationship, it is critical to emphasize common interests, beliefs, backgrounds, and preferences.

+**Uncommon Commonalities does the followings:**

+  - Assist in establishing quick relationships
+  - Accelerate the development of relationships
+  - Encourage individuals to like one another.